How should I deal with noisy neighbours?

 If you complain to the freeholder (from whom the leaseholder leases the property), they can issue a warning or start legal proceedings against the leaseholder for breaching their lease.
 Because they could potentially lose their property, this can be a very effective way of making your neighbours take noise seriously

-For tailored answers to your questions or if you would like legal advice, join us today and see how becoming a member of the HomeOwners Alliance can benefit you
+For tailored answers to your questions or if you would like legal advice, become a member of the HomeOwners Alliance today